scientific-python/circleci-artifacts-redirector-action/README.md

 > **Note**: The standard PR-to-main-repo-from-branch-in-a-fork workflow might
 > not activate the action.
 For changes to take effect, changes might need to be
-> made to a branch *in a repo with the action enabled*.
-For example, you could
+> made to to the default branch *in a repo with the action enabled*.
+For
-> iterate directly in `master`, in a separate branch in your main repo, or
+> example, you could iterate directly in `master`, or in `master` of a fork.
-> enable the action in a fork for testing purposes.
+> This seems to be a limitation of the fact that CircleCI uses the `status`
+> (rather than app) API and that this is always tied to the `master`/default
+> branch of a given repository.

 ## Limitations

 Currently has (known) limitations:

 - Tests do not test anything (haven't gotten around to fixing them)
 - Only allows redirecting to a single file that must be configured ahead of time as a file (cannot be changed within the CircleCI run)
-- Writes a commit status to `ci/circleci: <job-name> artifact`

-Eventually this stuff can all probably be fixed by a bit of work and addition of customization options.
+Eventually this might be fixable by a bit of work and addition of customization options.